Progressive Overload: The Complete Science Guide

 Frequently Asked Questions

-For beginners, you can often increase weight every workout or weekly (2.5-5kg on major lifts).
-Intermediates should aim for increases every 1-2 weeks (1.25-2.5kg).
+For beginners, you can often increase weight every workout or weekly (5–11 lb/2.5–5 kg on major lifts).
+Intermediates should aim for increases every 1–2 weeks (3–5 lb/1.25–2.5 kg).
 Advanced lifters may only progress monthly.
-Use the double progression method - only increase when you hit the top of your rep range with perfect form.
+Use the double progression method — only increase when you hit the top of your rep range with solid form.

 Progressive overload isn’t just about weight.
 When you plateau on weight, try: adding reps, adding sets, improving technique, decreasing rest times, or increasing training frequency.
 These are all valid forms of progressive overload that will drive continued adaptation.

-Very important!
-Deload weeks (reducing volume/intensity by 40-50% for one week) should happen every 4-6 weeks.
-They allow accumulated fatigue to dissipate, prevent overtraining, reduce injury risk, and set you up for stronger performance in the next training block.
-Don't skip them!
+Deloads help manage fatigue and maintain long-term progress.
+Reducing volume or intensity by 40–50% for one week every 4–6 weeks allows accumulated fatigue to dissipate, reduces injury risk, and sets you up for stronger performance in the next training block.

-Yes!
-Tracking is essential for progressive overload.
-Without records, you won't know if you're actually progressing.
-Track: exercise, weight, sets, reps, and RPE (rate of perceived exertion).
+Tracking makes progressive overload visible.
+Without records, it is hard to know whether you are actually progressing.
+Track exercise, weight, sets, reps, and RPE (rate of perceived exertion).
 RPE is a key component of auto-regulation, which helps you adjust training based on daily readiness.
-Use a notebook, spreadsheet, or app - whatever you'll actually use consistently.
+Use a notebook, spreadsheet, or app — whatever you will actually use consistently.

 Sources & References